mfirmanakbar/ruby-blog/README.md

 * When we want add new column. this script to drop table and will gone from schema.rb
 > rails db:rollback

+* rollback is when we need to change existing file in `/db/migrate/fileName.rb`

+* rollback doesn't apply to migration that we have created a new file
+* then we don't need to run `rails db:rollback` just need to run `rails db:migrate`

 * add column `t.text :description` in db/migrate/x_create_articles.rb then run this again to generate the schema.rb
 > rails db:migrate